Yoriis/IslamicEval2025/README.md

 # Data

 You can find both the official subtask data as well as external datasets used (i.e. TyDi, QuQA, HaQA, Jalalayn Tafseer).
-Pre-processing of these datasets can be found under: src\Utils
+Preprocess the external datasets using the scripts in `src/Utils/`

 # Official Runs